-3.50 Property Management Indicator 1A in Appendix 3 identifies that 66% of the floor space for our operational assets is classified as Category A, good condition, with a further 19% generally deemed to be good.
-However backlog maintenance of approximately £900,000 has been identified within Priority Levels 1 and 2 (essential within 2 years), and this will need to be progressively reviewed in line with available resources and liabilities.
+3.49 Property Management Indicator 1A in Appendix 3 identifies that 66% of the floor space for our operational assets is classified as Category A, good condition, with a further 19% generally deemed to be good.
+However backlog maintenance of approximately £935,000 has been identified within Priority Levels 1 and 2 (essential within 2 years), and this will need to be progressively reviewed in line with available resources and liabilities.

-3.51 It should be noted however that £450,000 of this sum relates to the Civic Offices and Depot.
+3.50 It should be noted however that £450,000 of this sum relates to the Civic Offices and Depot.
 This AMP later identifies our long-term strategy for these buildings, and they are prime examples of the Council undertaking effective asset management.
 The combination of the completed condition surveys and our strategic awareness of their alternative development potential ensures we make appropriate and informed short-term investment decisions on these premises.
 Thus related works are generally only undertaken if they are compatible with their anticipated future lifespan.
 Energy initiatives, for instance, must generate savings which are self-funding over this period.

-3.52 The current Condition categorisation of our Operational assets compares favourably with other benchmarking Authorities within the LAMB group.
+3.51 The current Condition categorisation of our Operational assets compares favourably with other benchmarking Authorities within the LAMB group.
 Data produced by Blaby, Cannock Chase, East Staffs and North Warwickshire Councils indicate that we potentially have the greatest proportion of floor space in Category A condition.
 However, accurate benchmarking is currently proving difficult as few Authorities appear to have data of similar quality to our own or comparable premise against which fair comparison can be made.
-Developing our benchmarking is therefore a key development point for the forthcoming year, as highlighted in the Work Plan in Appendix 2.